Followers

-I apologize for the title but I could not help myself.
-The eighteenth century - the age of enlightenment - gave birth to more than the world's first modern republic.
-It gave birth to a more modern view of dogs.
-Scientists generally agree that there is good evidence that dogs were domesticated around 15,000 years ago.
-By 14,000 years ago, people were burying dogs, sometimes along with humans.
+I apologize for the title, but I couldn't help myself.
+The eighteenth century, the Age of Enlightenment, not only gave birth to the world's first modern republic but also shaped a more contemporary view of dogs.
+Scientists generally agree that there is substantial evidence indicating dogs were domesticated around 15,000 years ago.
+By roughly 14,000 years ago, people began to bury dogs, sometimes alongside humans.
 The relationship between man and dogs has developed over thousands of years.

 Working Dogs

 Dogs are considered the first domesticated animals.
-The first domesticated dogs were used for hunting, but later became sheepdogs, war dogs, and watchdogs of all types.
-We are all aware of the uses of dogs in guarding sheep and home.
-But dogs were given other jobs as well.
-Turnspit dogs were used as a source of power, they turned a treadmill connected to a roasting spit.
-Similar arrangements were used for household duties such as churning butter.
-Dogs were trained to herd cattle.
-They were used as draft animals to pull small carts or sleds for farms, peddlers, or travelers, to deliver mail, and to pull carts carrying people for transportation or entertainment.
-In the case of the latter, dogs were trained to fight and race, with wages being placed on the results.
-This was very popular in the eighteenth century.
+Initially, domesticated dogs were used for hunting, but they later evolved into sheepdogs, war dogs, and various types of watchdogs.
+We all recognize the roles dogs play in guarding sheep and homes, but their contributions extend beyond that.
+Turnspit dogs provided power by operating a treadmill connected to a roasting spit.
+Similar setups were employed for household tasks, such as churning butter.
+Additionally, dogs were trained to herd cattle and serve as draft animals, pulling small carts or sleds for farms, peddlers, or travelers, delivering mail, and transporting people for leisure or entertainment.
+In the latter case, dogs were trained for racing and fighting, with wagers placed on the outcomes, a practice that gained popularity in the eighteenth century.

 Man’s Best Friend

-cave canem—beware of the dog, indicated a negative side to the esteemed creature.
+Over centuries of cohabitation, the dog became “man’s best friend.”
+Yet, there has continued to be negative context in their historical relationship.
+The Roman proverb, cave canem—beware of the dog, indicates a negative side to the esteemed creature.
 The playwright and poet William Shakespeare used the terms "dog" and "cur" to describe despicable people.
-But overall, the feeling of man toward dogs was very positive.
+Overall, however, the sentiment of humans toward dogs has been very positive.
 Benjamin Franklin once wrote, "There are three faithful friends—an old wife, an old dog, and ready money."

 Dogs of War